 Still another proof goes by considering the number of regular convex p-gons where each edge can be colored in one of a colors.
 The number of such polygons is a^p , of which a are monochromatic.
-Hence a^p-a are not monochromatic and these come in sets of p each by rotation through $\frac{2\pi n}{p}$, $n=1,2,\ldots,p-1$.
+Hence $a^p - a$ are not monochromatic and these come in sets of p each by rotation through $\frac{2\pi n}{p}$, $n = 1, 2, \ldots, p - 1$.
 The idea behind this proof has considerable applicability and we shall return to at least one other application a little later.
 We also leave as an exercise the task of finding a similar proof of Euler's theorem.

 The theorems of Fermat and Euler may also be conveniently viewed from a group-theoretic viewpoint.
-The integers relatively prime to m and < m form a group under multiplication mod m.
+The integers relatively prime to m and m form a group under multiplication mod m.
 The main thing to check here is that every element has an inverse in the system.
-If we seek an inverse for a we form $aa_1, aa_2, \ldots, aa{\varphi(m)}$.
-We have already seen that these are $\varphi(m)$ numbers incongruent mod m and relatively prime to m.
+If we seek an inverse for m we form m and m and m and relatively prime to m.
 Thus one of them must be the unit and the result follows.